 Online, her work has been featured and praised by Hi Fructose Magazine, Urban Outfitters, French Huffington Post, The Seattle Art Museum, the official Instagram, Colossal, Ignant, Women You Should Know, The San Francisco Globe and Ted Baker London among many others.

-In print, her work has appeared in various newspapers and art publications including Trouve Magazine, for which she graced the cover, The French lifestyle magazine As You Like, Carrier Pigeon Fine Art Magazine, Fiber Art Now Magazine, Creativ Magazine, Daphne’s Diary Magazine and the Western New York-based art magazines Artvoice and The Public which featured her on the cover and the centerfold, respectively.
+In print, her work has appeared in various newspapers and art publications including The Artist Magazine, Trouve Magazine, for which she graced the cover, The French lifestyle magazine As You Like, Carrier Pigeon Fine Art Magazine, Fiber Art Now Magazine, Creativ Magazine, Daphne’s Diary Magazine and Artvoice and The Public which featured her on the cover and the centerfold, respectively.

 In film, her shadow puppet designs appear in The Happy Film documentary by the internationally acclaimed graphic designer and typographer Stefan Sagmeister.